Every purchase is either direct or indirect.The distinction drives your entire strategy.

 What Is Direct Procurement?

-Examples of direct procurement by industry:
+Direct procurement examples by industry:

-- Manufacturing: Steel, semiconductors, plastic pellets, contract assembly
+Steel, semiconductors, plastic pellets, contract assembly

-- Food & Beverage: Raw ingredients, packaging materials, co-manufacturers
+Raw ingredients, packaging materials, co-manufacturers

-- Pharmaceuticals: Active pharmaceutical ingredients (APIs), excipients, contract labs
+Active pharmaceutical ingredients (APIs), excipients, contract labs

-- Software / SaaS: Cloud infrastructure, licensed APIs, white-label components
+Cloud infrastructure, licensed APIs, white-label components

-- Retail: Finished goods purchased for resale, private-label merchandise
+Finished goods for resale, private-label merchandise

 Characteristics of Direct Spend